 Is it well written, without errors?
 Do links work?

 What is true for one person may not be true for you, even if you have the same condition.
 Is the author expressing an opinion based on their own experience or stating a fact and giving evidence to back it up?

 Does it seem accurate?

 Check if it is endorsed by an organisation you trust, such as the NHS.
 You can also check if it has been accredited as a source of reliable health information, for example by Health on the Net or the Patient Information Forum’s PIF TICK.
-Does it follow general guidelines, such as those set out in the NHS content policy.
-You can also look for information from well-known charities, or government-run organisations (look for websites ending in .gov).
+Does it follow general guidelines, such as those set out in the NHS England content policy?
+You can also look for information from well-known charities or government-run organisations (look for websites ending in .gov).

 Can you see the sources, either on the website or by asking the organisation for them?
 Do they look reputable?
-For example, is it based on scientific evidence?
-See if you can cross-check the information with another website you trust or in a printed source.
-You can also check the website to see if they provide information on how they produce their content.
+For example, is the information based on scientific evidence?
+See if you can cross-check it with another website you trust or in a printed source.
+You can also check the website to see if there is information about how they produce their content.

 Remember, if you’re unsure about anything, check with your GP or consultant.
 Don’t base an important medical decision on online information alone.